 Vera

-an app focused on making fashion accessible to the plus-size community
+making fashion accessible to the plus-size community

 Role: UI/UX Designer, Researcher